 It is important to discuss any of these symptoms with your doctor as many conditions can cause these symptoms, so your doctor may check for these conditions as well as for pancreatic cancer.
 If you are concerned and choose to have your blood tested for PFAS chemicals, test results will tell you how much of each PFAS is in your blood.
 A PFAS blood test would give you certainty and help you obtain sound medical advice.

-If PFAS chemicals are present in water, soil, and sediment, they can be absorbed across the skin, through inhalation, or direct ingestion.
-Direct ingestion of PFAS is the most common form of exposure via contaminated groundwater.
-The groundwater contamination on military bases is caused by firefighting foam, which the military uses for decades, for training and testing purposes, and to control fires involving flammable liquids.
-Consequently, many military installations have an elevated risk of PFAS groundwater contamination.
+If PFAS chemicals are present in soil, and sediment, they can be absorbed across the skin, through inhalation, or direct ingestion.
+Direct ingestion of PFAS is the most common form of exposure via contaminated soil.
+The PFAS-contaminated soil on military bases is caused by firefighting foam, which the military uses for decades, for training and testing purposes, and to control fires involving flammable liquids.
+Consequently, many military installations have an elevated risk of PFAS contamination.

 Because of the high concentrations of PFAS used in the AFFF, those who worked on particular military installations may be at risk of developing a wide range of health effects including: